Investing

 4. EIS and Inheritance tax relief

-EIS shares qualify for Business Relief.
+EIS shares qualify for Business Relief (previously called Business Property Relief or BPR).
 This means they can be left to beneficiaries free from inheritance tax, as long as they’ve been held for at least two years at the time of death.

 5. Loss relief